South Gare: Coastguard station

+Wind speed detection masts

 Near the end of the breakwater, in the fenced compound, there is a tall steel framed mast, housing air speed measurement devices.
 These devices gather data on wind speeds at various heights for a planned offshore wind farm proposed by Northern Offshore Wind Limited.

 The mast is 164 ft tall and 15.3 ft wide at the base.

 Plans for the offshore wind farm include thirty 200 ft windmills over 1 mi offshore.

-AMEC Wind has plans to site 19 wind turbines inside Corus steelworks generating 47.5 MW of electricity.
+AMEC Wind plans to build 19 wind turbines inside Corus steelworks generating 47.5 MW of electricity.